Commissioning editor

 A high level of specialist knowledge is often required for commissioning editors involved with academic and professional publishing, as well as the ability to research new and developing markets.

-Having a network of contacts, in order to source potential authors and reviewers, is essential.
+Having a network of contacts for sourcing potential authors and reviewers, is essential.

 Work experience